April Maze

-April Maze is a 1930 short animated cartoon featuring Felix the Cat.
-It was produced by Pat Sullivan.
+April Maze is a 1930 short animated cartoon featuring Felix the Cat, produced by Pat Sullivan.

 Plot

-Felix brings his nephews Inky and Winky to the park for a picnic.
-However, they always seem to be delayed.
+Felix brings his nephews Inky and Winky to the park for a picnic, but they always seem to be delayed.
 While they say their grace, a rabbit gets a snake to steal their meal.
 When they try to get it back, it rains so they must go back home.
 The rain stops and the three continue to the picnic.
 It rains again for a short while, but then it gets better.
 They say their grace again before eating, and someone else steals their meal.
-Felix runs after the culprit however, he can't catch him.
+Felix runs after the culprit but he can not catch him.
 At the end of the story, a stork comes with a picnic basket.
 Hoping the stork has found his meal, Felix opens the basket with joy, but he finds out it is just more kittens who jump about as the cartoon ends.